ppremru/LaunchFieldKitAdoption/README.md

 Acknowledging diverse backgrounds, learning styles, and capabilities, team member enablement should be adaptable.
 This framework serves as a guide, not a rigid rule set.
 Examples of enablement materials:

-* Red Hat Learning Subscription (RHLS) courses
+* Red Hat Learning Subscription (RHLS)
-* Red Hat free training materials
+* Red Hat Hands-on Labs (no cost)
+* Product Documentation
-* Blog posts
+* Blog Posts
+* eBooks
-* Technical documentation
+* YouTube

 ### User Profiles

-The user profiles identified within the team include:
+The user profiles identified for the team include:

 1. **Infrastructure Developers**
 2. **Integrators**